Model Context Protocol in Edge Delta

 MCP in Brief

 MCP draws a clear boundary between intent and execution.
-The client (the conversational runtime acting on behalf of a user) expresses what it wants in terms of capabilities, while the server decides how to satisfy those requests against whatever systems sit behind it.
-This separation of concerns means you can evolve back-end integrations without perturbing the conversational layer, and you can change models without re-plumbing your estate.
+The client expresses what it wants in terms of capabilities; the server decides how to satisfy those requests against whatever systems sit behind it.
+This separation means you can evolve back-end integrations without perturbing the conversational layer, and you can change models without re-plumbing your estate.

 Three core primitives carry most of the weight: